-I have been thinking a lot about choices these days.
-The ones that I made, the ones that I am about to make, the ones that I think I have to think about.
+I’ve been thinking a lot about choices these days.
+The ones I made, the ones I’m about to make, the ones I think I have to think about.
 Often coming back to this major choice: what am I doing with my life?
 Am I developing myself to my full potential?
 Am I making the right decisions, am I doing the right thing to get me to the right place?

 How to make the right choice

 Truth is, there’s no right or wrong.
 No “right” way.
 No “right” place to get to.
 We’d like to think otherwise : it’d be much easier if the path was clear.
 Do exactly as I say, then you’ll be happy.

 There’s no easy way out for that one.
 You have to get to work: you have to experience life, to make a decision, to choose a path.

 That’s why it gets sometimes really hard to make decisions.
 Sometimes, when facing a choice, both options seem quite valid, and we cannot predict the future.
 The consequences of our choices are not to be known yet.

 How can we make a choice based on such a limited amount on information?

 Often, when we’re confronted to a dilemma, we tend to seek for more information.
 We ask questions, we Google, we talk about our dilemma with our friends, our family, looking for more advice, looking for the right answer.